silverqx/TinyORM/docs/query-builder.md

     DB::table("users")->decrement("votes", 5.2); // float or double type

-You may also specify additional columns to update during the operation as `QVector<UpdateItem>`:
+You may also specify additional columns to update during the operation as a `QVector<Orm::UpdateItem>`:

     DB::table("users")->increment("votes", 1, {{"name", "John"}});